-PERFORMING (30% Coursework-marked by the teacher, Moderated by Examiner)
+PERFORMING (30% Coursework)

 You will need to perform a minimum of 2 short pieces (one should be an ensemble) - one of which must link to one of the Areas of Study below, chosen by you.
-(30%)
+These can be any genre on your chosen instrument or voice.
+These are recorded and sent to the Exam Board.